anotheruiguy/node-sass-boilerplate/readme.md

 #### Install template language
-* `$ npm install --save ejs` - to install ejs  -- or --
 * `$ npm install --save jade` - to install jade
 * `$ mkdir views` - create views directory for template views

+Alternativelly, if you are not wanting to use the Jade templating language, you can do the following:

+	$ npm install --save ejs

-#### Update the app.js file
+#### Update the app.js file to use the templating engine

-Add the following above setting the server port
+Add the following above setting the server port `app.listen(4000);`:

 ```
 // views as directory for all template files
 app.set('views', path.join(__dirname, 'views'));
-// use either jade or ejs
+// use either 'jade' or 'ejs'
 app.set('view engine', 'jade');

 // instruct express to server up static assets